 Q How do you feel about providing emergency cover, possibly being called out in the middle of the night, during your anniversary dinner etc, to deal with an emergency situation?

-To learn more about how to pass the vet interview please click HERE.
+To learn more about how to pass the vet interview questions, please click HERE.